 Please note: since these sponges are artisanally made and each one differs a little, the sizes may vary from the dimensions listed below.
 Also, each type comes in various colours, not just the ones shown.

-The dimensions of this hand-sized one vary quite a bit: basically, it's whatever they can squeeze into a 6 by 4 inch Ziploc-style bag.
+The dimensions of this hand-sized sponge vary quite a bit: basically, it's whatever they can squeeze into a 6 by 4 inch Ziploc-style bag.
 Some are thinner, and are good for applying cleaning pastes onto your vehicle or creams or pastes onto shoes or other leather; some are thicker (e.g. one is a little over 4 x 2.5 x 1-3/8") which could be used either for doing dishes or as a travel-sized bath body sponge.

-For those really big cleaning jobs, you want something with a big surface that's not too hard to wring out and doesn't dribble down your arm when cleaning a ceiling or wall, so this 7-1/2 by 4-1/2 by 1 inch rectangular sponge does the trick nicely.
+For those really big cleaning jobs, you want something with a big surface that's not too hard to wring out and doesn't dribble down your arm when cleaning a ceiling or wall, so this 7-1/2 by 4-1/2 by 1 inch rectangular sponge does the trick nicely

 If you're cleaning a big car, truck, or boat and want to be able to scoop up plenty of soapy water and apply it over large areas at once to make short work of it, this is the one for you.
 At 7-1/2 x 4-1/2 x 2 inches, this dictionary-sized brick can hold up to 2 pounds of liquid!
 By the same token, after it's been worked in and wrung out a number of times, it can also absorb plenty of water, so you can use it for mopping up major spills or leaks, as well.